 Ref Sub Principles Behaviours and actions that demonstrate good governance in practice Examples of systems, processes, documentation and other evidence demonstrating compliance G1.1 Implementing good practices in transparency Writing and communicating reports for the public and other stakeholders in an understandable style appropriate to the intended audience and ensuring that they are easy to access and interrogate.
 Striking a balance between providing the right amount of information to satisfy transparency demands and enhance public scrutiny while not being too onerous to provide and for users to understand.
-Standard IJB report format Published IJB agendas, reports and minutes in clear standard formats Website Annual report (online and paper copies)
+Standard IJB report format Published IJB agendas, reports and minutes in clear standard formats Website Annual report (online and paper copies) Strategic documents and reports published in summary format and available in easy read and other languages upon request IJB and Audit, Risk and Scrutiny Committee meetings recorded and available to view online.
 G2.1 Implementing good practices in reporting Reporting at least annually on Performance.
 Ensuring members and officers own the results.
-Performance reported at each IJB meeting Formal annual report Annual financial statements Appropriate approvals Annual governance statement G2.2 Implementing good practices in reporting Ensuring the performance information that accompanies the financial statements is prepared on a consistent and timely basis and the statements allow for comparison with other similar organisations.
-Format follows best practice G3.1 Assurance and effective accountability Ensuring an effective internal audit service with direct access to members is in place which provides assurance with regard to governance arrangements and recommendations are acted upon and that recommendations for corrective action made by audit are acted upon.
+Performance reported at each IJB meeting Formal Annual Performance Report Annual financial statements Appropriate approvals Annual Governance Statement G2.2 Implementing good practices in reporting Ensuring the performance information that accompanies the financial statements is prepared on a consistent and timely basis and the Format follows best practice statements allow for comparison with other similar organisations.
+G3.1 Assurance and effective accountability Ensuring an effective internal audit service with direct access to members is in place which provides assurance with regard to governance arrangements and recommendations are acted upon and that recommendations for corrective action made by audit are acted upon.
 Welcoming peer challenge, reviews and inspections from regulatory bodies and implementing recommendations.
 Compliance with CIPFA's Statement on the Role of the Head of Internal Audit (2010) Compliance with Public Sector Internal Audit Standards Audit recommendations have informed positive improvement G3.2 Assurance and effective accountability Gaining assurance on risks associated with delivering services through third parties and that this is evidenced in the annual governance statement.
-Annual Governance statement G3.3 Assurance and effective accountability Ensuring that when working in partnership, arrangements for accountability are clear and that the need for wider public accountability has been recognised and met.
+Annual Governance Statement G3.3 Assurance and effective accountability Ensuring that when working in partnership, arrangements for accountability are clear and that the need for wider public accountability has been recognised and met.
 Integration Scheme